mseri/blog/content/posts/43-typeclass-ocaml.md

 [hackage-control.applicative].

-## Small monadic intermission
+### Small monadic intermission

 We will not say much about monads in this brief notes, although they perfectly fit the final examples.
 But a digression here to plant a seed is in order.

 We saw that every `Applicative` is a `Functor`.
 Every `Monad` is an `Applicative`.
-The defition turns out to be the following (bear in mind that there are laws that should be satisfied by these functions.
+The definition turns out to be the following (bear in mind that there are laws that should be satisfied by these functions.
 We will not discuss them here)